jborgers/sonar-pmd-jpinpoint/README.md

 These SonarQube plugins enable adding the [PMD-jPinpoint-rules](https://github.com/jborgers/PMD-jPinpoint-rules) for responsible programming to SonarQube.

 Currently there is a Java PMD7 and Kotlin PMD7 plugin.
-We dropped support for PMD6.
+We no longer support PMD6.

 This project is sponsored by [Rabobank](https://www.rabobank.com/).